• Blog

 • Provide branched pathways for different staff workflows so that content is always relevant to each individual position.

-• Add discussion forums to content so that new hires can receive time-stamped feedback from more experienced colleagues.
+• Add discussion forums to content so that new hires can receive time-stamped feedback from managers or professional development directors.

 3. Empower teacher-led collaboration